Seekatar/seekatar.github.io/_posts/2024-08-11-deploy-template-repository.md

 {% endraw %}
 ```

 The `stages` template has the `environments` parameter.
-It loops over them create a `stage` that calls the `jobs/deploy.yml` template.
+It loops over them to create a `stage` that calls the `jobs/deploy.yml` template.
 It also creates the `imageTag` variable, which will be used as a replacement in the `values.yaml` file later on.
 I'll discuss the variable template below.

 ```yaml
 {% raw %}